 At three months of age, Tristan was diagnosed with eczema.
 Although he never had that super soft baby skin I was expecting at birth, his dry skin had started to develop small, raised, red patches.
 We consulted our pediatrician who prescribed topical corticosteroids.
 At the time, I had no idea there were other options, especially for a mild case, so we applied his medication as instructed.

-Things gradually worsened and one spring, when Tristan was around 2 years old, his eczema suddenly flared up terribly.
+Things gradually worsened and one spring, when Tristan was 2 years old, his eczema suddenly flared up terribly.
 A pediatric dermatologist advised us simply to continue to moisturize with over-the-counter products and apply stronger doses of topical steroids.

 Well, pretty much all the skin-care products we tried from the drugstore burned my son’s skin.
 He would run away in fear and then cry after the cream was applied; stinging him and making his already inflamed skin alarmingly red.
 I would cry too, frustrated that a cream could cause him so much pain when it was supposed to provide relief.